 #2: License Instruction Schools: Contractors School

 The Contractors Intelligence School offers three options for license courses in California.
 You can choose in-class preparation, home study, or online practice exams.
 With the first option, you receive study materials in advance and then attend the 2-day course just before the exam.
 The home study version means you get materials to prepare by yourself, including manuals, practice exams and CDs or DVDs.
 The online option gives you 90-day access to online practice exams.

 The price of the in-class preparation courses starts at $395.
 Home study costs $195.
 The online practice exams vary depending on the classification field.
 The school offers a trade-only course starting at $235.

 #3: California Contractor School Online

 The California Contractor School Online is another great option for your California contractor’s license exam course.
 It offers manuals and online tests in all of the contractor classifications for the state.
 Like with other online schools, success depends on your diligence in taking online tests and preparing with online manuals.

 Access to the Business, Law, and Management Online Practice Test for three months costs $85.
 The California Business, Law, and Management Manual’s price is $114.

-After passing your licensure examination, all California applicants must take the Asbestos Open Book exam and mail a completed verification form with the rest of your application, including a renewal/bond verification and license fee notice, to the following address:
+After passing your licensure examination, all applicants in the state must take the Asbestos Open Book exam and mail a completed verification form with the rest of your application, including a renewal/California surety bond verification and license fee notice, to the following address: